Symbiota/Symbiota/docs/third_party_auth_setup.md

 9. In your config/symbini.php file, make sure that the value of `$THIRD_PARTY_OID_AUTH_ENABLED` is set to `true`.
 10. Depending on the needs of your portal, you may want to enable or disable native Symbiota login and/or public user creation (where any user can create their own account).
 These features can be enabled or disabled by designating the values of `$SYMBIOTA_LOGIN_ENABLED` and `$SHOULD_BE_ABLE_TO_CREATE_PUBLIC_USER`, respectively, in config/symbini.php.
 11. Enjoy the new authentication workflow on your portal.
+12. Make sure that the thirdparty auth provider login callback goes to your instance's URL/profile/authCallback.php and that its logout callback goes to your instance's URL/profile/logout.php.

 Development and testing were performed using the Microsoft EntraID provider and the OpenID Connect (OIDC) protocol in conjunction with the [Jumbojett\OpenIDConnectClient library](https://github.com/jumbojett/OpenID-Connect-PHP) (note the software requirements listed in this library).
 If you are using other providers or protocols instead and hit any snags, please [report any issues](https://github.com/BioKIC/Symbiota/issues/new) or even [contribute your improvements to the codebase](https://github.com/BioKIC/Symbiota/blob/master/docs/CONTRIBUTING.md).